prakhargurawa/Facial-Keypoint-Detector/README.md

 | Predict and display the keypoints on each detected face. | After face detection with a Haar cascade and face pre-processing, apply your trained model to each detected face, and display the predicted keypoints on each face in the image. |

 LICENSE: This project is licensed under the terms of the MIT license.

+## Note
+This project is part of Udacity Nanodegree Computer Vision course : https://www.udacity.com/course/computer-vision-nanodegree--nd891.
+Feel free to contribute to the project.
+The dataset used can be downloaded using script present in the first notbook.

+## ** Kindly cite if any part of the code is referred **